litemake/litemake/README.md

-# nanomake
+# litemake

 A new way to build, test and distribute your C/C++ projects and libraries.

-## What is nanomake?
+## What is litemake?

-**nanomake** is a cross-platform CLI that aims to simplify the building, testing and distribution process of your C/C++ code.
+**litemake** is a cross-platform CLI that aims to simplify the building, testing and distribution process of your C/C++ code.

-By configuration a simple `setup.nanomake.toml` file, **nanomake** will be able to automatically:
+By configuration a simple `setup.litemake.toml` file, **litemake** will be able to automatically:

 - Download required dependencies and build you project
 - Build only changed files to reduce compile time (similar to Make)
 - Build and run your tests
 - And more!

-## The vision behind nanomake
+## The vision behind litemake

 There is a common phrase among the C/C++ developer community: *"(The convention) doesn't matter, just be consistent"* <sup>[1]</sup>.
 I however, strongly believe that a good convention is one that allows the developer to implement whatever he wants, but also allows others easily understand the intensions of the former.
 A good convention won't limit the developer, but will guide him.